zackforbing/ruby-submissions/1602/module_4_assignments/gametime/chad-patrick/checkin1.md

 ## Instructor Section

 ### Points for first check in (base 50)
+50/50

 ### Instructor's goals for next check in
+	For Friday
+	- Bullets/Shooting/Ship movement
+	- Some testing?
+	- Collision detection against other objects on canvas
+	- Smaller files for objects

 ### Feedback?